stimulsoft/Samples-Reports.WEB-for-ASP.NET-Angular/README.md

 * [Blazor WebAssembly](https://github.com/stimulsoft/Samples-Reports.WEB-for-Blazor-WebAssembly)

 ## Stimulsoft Reports.ANGULAR
 Stimulsoft Reports.ANGULAR is a cross-platform set of tools for report creating developed to be used in conjunction with the Angular framework.
-Our solution is compatible with Angular 13 and above, and contains everything you need to create, edit, view and export reports.
-The server side of the product uses .NET Core and ASP.NET MVC.
+Our solution is compatible with all actively supported Angular, and contains everything you need to create, edit, view and export reports.
+The server side of the product uses .NET Core, ASP.NET MVC, and .NET platform.

 ## Useful links
 * [Live Demo](http://demo.stimulsoft.com/#Net)